EPR-Net: Constructing non-equilibrium potential landscape via a variational force projection formulation

 {\Alph{section}} {\Alph{section}.\arabic{subsection}}

-In this supplemental material (SM), we will present further theoretical derivations and computational details of the contents in the main text (MT).
-This SM consists of two parts: \textit{Theory} and \textit{computation}.
+In this supplementary information (SI), we will present further theoretical derivations and computational details of the contents in the main text (MT).
+This SI consists of two parts: \textit{theory} and \textit{computation}.

 { \textbf{PART 1: THEORY}}

 We will first provide details of theoretical derivations omitted in the MT.